VISIONS Reading List: July 2021

 Five sustainability-focused books to read this summer!

 Many of you are familiar with our program-specific recommended reading lists.
-In this new blog series, we’re going to share with you five new books every three months, centered around the topics of sustainability, service and adventure.
-For July 2021, we’re focusing on sustainability, with five books that can help you better understand the environmental challenges we face in today’s world, and the ways we can try to tackle them.
+Here are five books that can help you better understand the environmental challenges we face in today’s world, and the ways we can try to tackle them.

 How Bad Are Bananas?

 We all know that carbon emissions are a primary cause of global warming, and reducing our carbon footprint is a big part of what we try to teach during VISIONS programs.
 However, while it’s easy to know that certain activities (like driving a car or flying in a plane) produce a hefty amount of carbon, it’s not that easy to know the carbon cost of plugging in a Google search or sending a letter, for example.
 In How Bad Are Bananas?
 Mike Berners-Lee breaks down the carbon footprint of almost everything, from Twitter to electric bikes to taking a bath to buying Bitcoin.

 While the initial edition came out in 2009, the 2020 second edition of How Bad Are Bananas? features updated stats and breakdowns to take into account all the changes to modern life in the last decade.
 Berners-Lee poses thoughtful comparisons and answers any questions you may have about the carbon footprint entailed by various activities.
 Is it better to take a bus or drive a hybrid car?
 Which produces a larger carbon footprint: buying a pair of jeans or drinking a cup of tea?